rcluca/aspnet-starter-kit/README.md

 # Final Touches
 ## Server
 ### Tests
 Back-end tests need to be written.
 I would write them at the API level instead of the class/method level because of the enormous benefits to refactoring gained by having a stable API.
-Additionally, API unit tests can be easily changed to integration tests by not mocking the database.  **I would love to discuss this more as I've spent significant time in this area**.
+Additionally, API unit tests can be easily changed to integration tests by not mocking the database.  **I welcome discussion on this topic as I've spent significant time in this area**.

 In terms of front-end tests, I would write few to none.
 Through experience, I've found that the UI changes so frequently that these tests are always changing.
 It's also rather hard to write these tests, typically taking longer than implementing the functionality, and quite easy to manually QA changes through the browser.
 Lastly, but not leastly, with React being so modular, changes in one part of the UI code rarely effect any other part, so risk of breaking behavior is minimal.